bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

   -> : /etc/somefile                  |
 ```

-So there is something with `/etc/hosts` in particular that prevents
+This raises questions about `/etc/hosts` in particular, there is something that
-`inotify` to see the change if the watch is set up on  the directory.
+prevents `inotify` to see the change if the watch is set up on the parent directory.

 In the example with `/etc/hosts`, `inotify` only emitted `OPEN`,
 `CLOSE_NO_WRITE` and `CLOSE` events, those events alone are not what